toddfoster/sharedprayers/content/archive/he-pentecost-covid-current.md

 _Matthew 21:33-46_

 Deacon:
-> The Holy Gospel of our Lord Jesus Crist according to Matthew.
+> The Holy Gospel of our Lord Jesus Christ according to Matthew.

 **People:**
 > **Glory to you, Lord Christ.**